 Automobiles and light duty trucks for on-road applications involve chassis dynamometer testing over a transient test cycle that has segments of interurban driving and highway driving.
-This complete test cycle officially begins from a cold start after the vehicle has soaked indoors overnite under controlled conditions.
+This complete test cycle officially begins from a cold start after the vehicle has soaked indoors overnight under controlled conditions and is conducted using a chassis dynamometer with a special 48 inch chassis roll.